-Limitations in the current state of science related to amphibole asbestos also influence the evaluation of Libby asbestos exposures and associated health risks.
-Health-based comparison values representing "safe" levels of amphibole asbestos in air have not yet been developed.
-Determining "safe" levels of asbestos in environmental media such as soil or dust is even more difficult because a safe level is not determined by the inherent asbestos fiber or mass concentration in the medium itself, but rather on the potential airborne fiber exposures associated with disturbing asbestos-contaminated soil or dust.
+Limitations in the current state of science related to amphibole asbestos influence the evaluation of exposure to Libby asbestos and the potential for health risks associated with the exposure.
+Health-based comparison values representing "safe" levels of amphibole asbestos in air have not been developed.
+Determining "safe" levels of asbestos in other environmental media (soil or dust) is even more difficult because a safe level is not determined by the inherent asbestos fiber or mass concentration in the medium itself, but rather on the potential airborne fiber exposure associated with disturbing asbestos-contaminated soil or dust.

-A practical model or empirical relationship to estimate the resuspension of asbestos fibers from soil or dust into air during realistic exposure scenarios does not exist.
+A practical model or empirical relationship to estimate the resuspension of asbestos fibers from solid media (for example, soil or dust) into air during realistic exposure scenarios does not exist.
 Two options are available to estimate the resuspension of asbestos fibers from soil or dust into air during realistic exposure scenarios, but they are both relatively difficult and costly to implement.
 One option is to conduct site-specific, activity-based field tests that directly measure airborne fiber levels during simulated exposure scenarios.
-The other option is to collect site-specific soil samples, analyze them in accordance with EPA 540/R/97/285 to obtain the number of asbestos fibers per mass unit of soil released to the air, and then use this information in an appropriate air modeling effort to simulate exposure scenarios.
+The other option is to collect site-specific soil samples, analyze them in accordance with EPA 540/R/97/286 to obtain the fraction of fibers in the soil that can be released into the air, and then use this information in an appropriate air modeling effort to simulate exposure scenarios.

 An adequate toxicological model to evaluate the noncarcinogenic health risks of amphibole asbestos exposure does not exist.
-The current EPA model used to quantify carcinogenic health risks due to asbestos exposure has significant limitations, including the fact that it does not consider mineralogy or fiber size distribution and it combines lung cancer and mesothelioma risk into one slope factor.
+The current EPA model used to quantify carcinogenic health risks associated with asbestos exposure has significant limitations, including the fact that it does not consider mineralogy or fiber size distribution and it combines lung cancer and mesothelioma risk into one slope factor.
 EPA is in the process of updating their asbestos risk methodologies.
-A draft model for quantifying carcinogenic health risks associated with amphibole asbestos has been developed, although it has not been formally accepted through the EPA review process [21].
-This draft methodology requires detailed asbestos sample characterization beyond what was generated at these sites.
-Data gaps in scientific research concerning Libby asbestos have resulted in ongoing and largely unresolved discussions within the scientific community regarding the potential health risks of low-level, intermittent exposures and the relative importance of short asbestos fibers (i.e., fibers <5 micrometers in length) in noncancer health effects [22, 23].
+A draft model for quantifying carcinogenic health risks associated with amphibole asbestos has been developed [26], although it has not been formally accepted through the EPA review process.
+This draft methodology requires detailed asbestos sample characterization beyond what was generated at these vermiculite sites.
+Data gaps in scientific research concerning Libby asbestos have resulted in ongoing and largely unresolved discussions in the scientific community regarding the potential health risks of low-level, intermittent exposures and the relative importance of short asbestos fibers (fibers less than 5 micrometers in length) in noncancer health effects [27, 28].